 1. He does not communicate

-If your husband does not want to do anything with you, the first signs would be that of withdrawal.
-He may not be overtly angry or abusive but the cold-shoulder treatment can leave you confused and you will be left wondering if he has emotionally checked out of the marriage.
+If your husband does not want to have anything to do with you, the first sign would be that of withdrawal.
+He may not be overtly angry or abusive, but the cold-shoulder treatment can leave you confused, and you will be left wondering if he has emotionally checked out of the marriage.

 2. Your husband is neglectful